Interstate 290 (Illinois): Eisenhower Extension

+In 2020, the Illinois State Toll Highway Authority began construction of an estimated $700–$800 million project intended to address these operational issues at the I-290/I-88 interchange at I-294 as part of the Illinois Tollway's Central Tri-State Project.
+Construction is intended to reduce backups and improve the chokepoint and include: barriers integrated to separate various ramp movements from merging traffic which is intended to alleviate heavy congestion due to traffic weaving from eastbound I-290 to southbound I-294; new ramp designs from northbound I- 294 to westbound I-290; a new fly under ramp to improve travel between westbound I-294 and westbound I-290; and adjustments to the exit travel pattern for drivers traveling between westbound I-290 and St. Charles Road.
+Work is scheduled to be complete by the end of 2026.

 The western 3 mi of this section are blacktop, while east of IL 83 (exit 10) the original concrete is still in place.

 Tri-State Tollway to Austin Boulevard

 This section of I-290 is 7 mi long, and it runs from Hillside to the western border of Chicago.
 This section is sometimes referred to as the "Avenues".
 As of 2002, it is the third-most-congested stretch of highway in the Chicago metropolitan area, behind the Jane Byrne Interchange area and the intersection of the Dan Ryan Expressway and Chicago Skyway.
 It is known for having a high volume of traffic on ramps through the Avenues, and high volumes of traffic on left-side ramps in Forest Park and Oak Park.
 I-290 runs above-grade west of Mannheim Road and at- or below-grade east of Mannheim Road.

 Eastbound at Mannheim Road (exit 17), the highway splits into two express and one local lane; they are joined by two onramps from I-88 and form express lanes three lanes wide and local lanes to Mannheim Road two lanes wide.
 After Mannheim Road, the highway immediately narrows to three lanes in width, causing mile-long (1 mi) backups.
 It remains three lanes to Austin Boulevard.
 Westbound, I-290 merely is three lanes wide to Mannheim Road and then four lanes wide to the I-88/I-290 split.
 Exits at Harlem Avenue (exit 21B) and Austin Boulevard (exit 23) are inverted single-point urban interchanges (inverted SPUIs), with left offramps and onramps.
 These cause backups as trucks switch lanes to exit and a large volume of traffic enters on the left side of the highway.

 In 2001–2002, this section between milemarkers 15 and 18 was reconstructed in the first phase of an attempt to untangle the "Hillside Strangler", adding the local lanes and extra onramp to I-290.
 The second phase, reconstruction of the highway between milemarkers 18 and 23 (Mannheim Road to Austin Boulevard), is still in the preliminary engineering phase of construction as of April 2009.